nolanrm20/WebScrape/README.md

 # WebScrape
-This is a web scraper that pulls weekly fantasy sport stats.
+This is a web scraper that pulls weekly fantasy sport stats. demo.py will give you a list of players you can search from at a given position. run.py allows you to quickly search one or two players to compare from the command line.

 I made this to get experience using bs4 and using the data from it.
 You can use this program to search players during fantasy football drafts